 KEN SIMPATIA #7380

 Mattel Italy produced a variation of Gold Medal Ken with no medal and a slightly different pair of trunks (orange, pale blue and yellow).
 He was packaged as Ken Simpatia.
 The code number remained the same.
-On the box side it says the contents were made in Taiwan, despite the fact that the doll is a classic Hong Kong-made Malibu Ken.
-My guess is that it is either a printing error for DOLL MADE IN HONG KONG, SWIMSUIT MADE IN TAIWAN, PRINTED IN ITALY or Taiwan was just a complete error, as I’ve seen several versions of Ken Simpatia, and the dolls themselves were definitely all made in Hong Kong.
+The box side states the contents were made in Taiwan.
+This is either a printing error or refers only to the trunks, as I’ve seen several examples of Ken Simpatia, and the dolls themselves were definitely all this same Hong Kong-made ‘Malibu’-style Ken.

 The 1977 Canadian Simpsons Sears Christmas catalogue also shows this Ken, describing him only as “Sun-Tanned Ken in bathing trunks”.
 I have found this doll in Canada, packaged as Malibu Ken.